-Stanley E. Grogg, DO, is an associate dean of clinical research and a professor of pediatrics at Oklahoma State University Center for Health Sciences College of Osteopathic Medicine in Tulsa, and formerly served as medical director of clinical research and interim president and dean of the college of osteopathic medicine.
+Stanley E. Grogg, DO, is a professor emeritus in the Department of Pediatrics at Oklahoma State University Center for Health Sciences College of Osteopathic Medicine in Tulsa, and formerly served as medical director of clinical research and interim president and dean of the college of osteopathic medicine.
+Dr. Grogg also serves as the AOA’s liaison representative to the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices.

 Dr. Grogg is versed on children’s health issues, including immunizations, childhood obesity and attention deficit hyperactivity disorder.
 He has been interviewed numerous times by Tulsa World for pediatric stories as well as by local TV and radio stations.